matjaz99/alertmonitor/README.md

 Alertmonitor strongly relies on properly configured labels in alert rules.
-Placing additional labels into alert rules will enrich the information that alert carries, such as: severity, metric labels, current metric value, alert tags or team responsible for resolving alerts.
+Placing additional labels into alert rules will enrich the information that alert carries, such as: severity, metric labels, current metric value, alert tags or group name.

 ### Labeling alerts